 In Star Wars: Episode V – The Empire Strikes Back (1980), Luke Skywalker (played by Mark Hamill) finds himself stranded in the snow of the ice planet Hoth.
 Trying to find his way back to the Resistance’s Echo Base, Skywalker awakens upside down and face-to-face with the terrifying, yeti-like wampa.
 Luke’s face is mauled by the wampa as he tries to escape its lair, and when he is seen again back at base his face is in rough shape.

 But some fans believe the wampa scene was written to skirt around a drastic change to Mark Hamill’s face that happened before filming started.
+Read on to learn the real story behind the change, as well as Hammill’s recent announcement that he is retiring the character.

 On January 11, 1977, Hamill got into a car accident that left his nose and left cheekbone fractured.
 Surgeons had to take cartilage from his ear to rebuild his nose.
 Luckily, no one noticed when the Jedi stepped out with a different face.
 But if Star Wars had premiered four months before the accident, news of the up-and-coming star’s injuries would be everywhere.